Cost

 Even if you attend a non-partner school, you are welcome to participate in TCU’s short-term program if you are currently enrolled at, or have graduated from, an accredited college or university anywhere in the world.

-The Fall program fee includes tuition, room and board, five field trips, Japanese language textbooks, rental bedding, national health insurance (see the section on insurance below), and other required fees.
+The Fall program fee includes tuition, room and board, field trips, Japanese language textbooks, rental bedding, national health insurance (see the section on insurance below), and other required fees.

-One-Year Program (Fall 2025–Spring 2026)
+One-Year Program (Fall 2026–Spring 2027)

 The one-year program fee includes tuition, room and board, five field trips, Japanese language textbooks, rental bedding, national health insurance (see the section on insurance below), and other required fees.